afsc-assessments/ebswp_2023/doc/EBSpollock.md

 [EBS multi-species model](https://archive.fisheries.noaa.gov/afsc/refm/stocks/plan_team/2020/EBSmultispp.pdf)).

 ## Description of alternative models

 In the 2019 assessment, the spatio-temporal model fit to BTS CPUE data _including stations from the NBS_ was expanded using the VAST methods detailed in Thorson (2018).
 This data treatment was included as a model alternative and adopted for ABC/OFL specifications by the SSC.
 This application also included a spatio-temporal treatment of the age composition data which showed minor differences compared to the standard design-based expansion of ages.
+We examined the influence of additional data new to this assessment, but restrict expansion to alternative "models" this year (but do examine additional data and alternative Tier scenarios for projections).
 Using the SSC convention for model numbering they selected "Model 20.0" which had a new data type.
 Model 20.0 (also referred to as the "base" model---and is identical to the 2020 model selected by the SSC but includes updated fishery catch-at-age and catch biomass data).
-We examined the influence of additional data new to this assessment, but restrict expansion to alternative "models" this year (but do examine alternative Tier scenarios).
+The naming convention thus follows from last year as follows:

+\begin{description}

+\item[20.0a]The model selected last year which ommitted the 1978 year-class from affecting the SRR.

+\item[20.0b]As last year but with added length frequency data for 2021 to better reflect the apparent change in fish sizes (and ages) taken by the fishery.

+\item[20.0c]As 20.0b but including the 2021 fishery preliminary age
+composition as derived from the application of a global age-length key.

+\end{description}

 We note that tests of the pollock data for this assessment have been developed using models presented in Li et al. (2021) and others but the features (e.g., using an informed fixed-effects model for projecting weight-at-age and allowing a covariance matrix for index time series) has restricted adopting a more commonly used assessment framework.

 ### Tier 1 considerations

-In the 2020 assessment we examined the factors affecting Tier 1 classifications including the required "reliability" of the estimated pdf of $F_{MSY}$, i.e., the influence of assumptions related to the uncertainties on the stock recruitment relationship, body mass-at-age, maturation, and fishery selectivity.
+In the 2020 assessment we examined the factors affecting Tier 1 classifications including the required "reliability" of the estimated pdf of
+$F_{MSY}$, i.e., the influence of assumptions related to the uncertainties on the stock recruitment relationship, body mass-at-age, maturation, and fishery selectivity.
 For a number of years the Tier 1 ABC and OFL specifications for EBS pollock have been very high, in excess of the 2 million t OY for combined groundfish stocks managed within this FMP area.
 This has been because the spawning stock estimates have been well above target and mean levels.
 To add precaution to these estimates, ABC recommendations have been below the maximum permissible under Tier 1 but the rationale for such an adjustment could be improved.
 As such, the SSC requested an examination of the issues related to classifying this stock in Tier 1 versus Tier 3.
-The FMP (under amendment
-56) guides this classification.
-It notes that a reliable estimate of
-$F_{MSY}$ and its uncertainty (as expressed through a probability distribution or PDF) is required.
+The FMP (under amendment 56) guides this classification.
+It notes that a reliable estimate of $F_{MSY}$ and its uncertainty (as expressed through a probability distribution or PDF) is required.
 Since these values depend primarily on the stock-recruitment relationship (SRR), the following sensitivities were pursued relative to the status quo (Model 20.0) configuration:

-  a) As status quo but ignore influence of the 1978 year class on SRR
+  - As status quo but ignore influence of the 1978 year class on SRR (this was selected for advice in 2020)

-  b) As in sensitivity a) but with a less informative prior on steepness
+  - As in sensitivity a) but with a less informative prior on steepness

-  c) As in status quo but the SRR conditioned such that $F_{MSY}=F_{35\%}$
+  - As in status quo but the SRR conditioned such that $F_{MSY}=F_{35\%}$

-  d) As in status quo but the SRR conditioned such that $F_{MSY}=F_{45\%}$
+  - As in status quo but the SRR conditioned such that $F_{MSY}=F_{45\%}$

-The first option is intended to reflect that the high value observed of the 1978 year-class occurred under an estimated low level of spawning biomass (designated Model 20.0a).
-The rationale for excluding this influential value was be that the stock structure and environmental conditions may differ now indicating non-stationarity in the relationship.
+The first option was intended to reflect that the high value observed of the 1978 year-class occurred under an estimated low level of spawning biomass (designated Model 20.0a).
+The rationale for excluding this influential value was that the stock structure and environmental conditions may differ now indicating non-stationarity in the relationship.
 Results showed that it mattered but was relatively minor and seemed unlikely to disqualify the estimates required for Tier 1.
 Sensitivity test b) was intended to illustrate the role of the prior mean and variance on the steepness estimate.
 Finally sensitivities c) and d) were considered as how the SRR may translate an implicit assumption under Tier 3 since $F_{35\%}$ is a proxy for $F_{MSY}$ and
 $F_{45\%}$ is closer to the recent mean SPR rate.

 ### Input sample size

 Sample sizes for age-composition data were re-evaluated in 2016 against the trade-off with flexibility in time and age varying selectivity.
 This resulted in tuning the recent era (1991-present year) to average sample sizes of 350 for the fishery and then using estimated values for the intermediate and earliest period (Table \ref{tab:input_n}).
 We assumed average values of 100 and 50 for the BTS and ATS data, respectively with inter-annual variability reflecting the variability in the number of hauls sampled for ages.
 The tuning aspects for these effective sample size weights were estimated following Francis 2011 (equation TA1.8, hereafter referred to as Francis weights).

 ## Parameters estimated outside of the assessment model

 ### Natural mortality and maturity at age

 The baseline 16.1 (and 16.2) model specification has been to use constant natural mortality rates at age (M=0.9, 0.45, and 0.3 for ages 1, 2, and 3+ respectively (Wespestad and Terry 1984).
-When predation was explicitly considered estimates tend to be higher and more variable (Holsman et al. _this volume_; Holsman et al. 2015; Livingston and Methot 1998; Hollowed et al. 2000).
+When predation was explicitly considered estimates tend to be higher and more variable (Holsman et al. _this volume_; Holsman et al. 2015; Livingston and Methot 1998; Hollowed et al.
+2000).
 Clark (1999) found that specifying a conservative (lower) natural mortality rate may be advisable when natural mortality rates are uncertain.
 More recent studies confirm this (e.g., Johnson et al. 2015).

 In the supplemental multi-species assessment model alternative values of age and time-varying natural mortality are presented.
 As in past years the estimates indicate higher values than used here.
 In the 2018 assessment we evaluated natural mortality it was noted that the survey age compositions favored lower values of _M_ while the fishery age composition favored higher values.
 This is consistent with the patterns seen in the BTS survey data as they show increased abundances of “fully selected” cohorts.
 Hence, given the model specification (asymptotic selectivity for the BTS age composition data), lower natural mortality rates would be consistent with those data.
 Given these trade-offs, structural model assumptions were held to be the same as previous years for consistency (i.e., the mortality schedule presented below).